Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-A practical consequence of the above difficulty is that the traditional form of the generalized Wick's theorem, see Appendix~\ref{sec:AppA}, cannot be used as it is implicitly assumes in its derivation (see, for instance, \cite{(Bal69a)}) that both HFB wave functions are expanded in the same equivalent basis (spanning the same subspace).
-One way to circumvent this problem is to formally expand the original finite basis as to span the whole Hilbert space \cite{(Bon90b),Rob94}.
-The new basis is the direct sum of the original single-particle basis (denoted by 1) plus the orthogonal complement required to cover the whole Hilbert space (basis 2).
-The extended $U$ and $V$ Bogoliubov amplitudes acquire a block diagonal form (i.e. they do not connect the two basis) and the block corresponding to basis 2 takes a simple form with an uniform occupancy of 0.
-The original generalized Wick's theorem can be applied, but in the final expressions the quantities referring to basis 2 have to be managed appropriately \cite{Rob94} so as to refer to quantities defined in basis 1 only.
-In this way, an extended Wick's theorem is obtained and the main difference with respect to the traditional generalized Wick's theorem is that the overlap matrix between the two basis $\mathcal{R}_{11^{\prime}}$ ($1^{\prime}$ refers to the ``rotated" basis) enters now the expressions of the overlap
+As mentioned above, the generalized Wick's theorem, cannot be used in this case as it is implicitly assumed in its derivation (see, for instance, \citeasnoun{(Bal69a)}) that both HFB wave functions in the overlap are expanded in the same basis.
+To circumvent this problem, the original finite basis (denoted by 1) is formally expanded, by using the orthogonal complement (denoted by 2), as to span the whole Hilbert space \cite{(Bon90b),Rob94,(Val00a)}.
+The same procedure is applied to the ``rotated" basis ($1^\prime$).
+The expanded $U$ and $V$ Bogoliubov amplitudes have a block diagonal form with the block corresponding to basis 2 having a simple form with an uniform occupancy of 0.
+With the introduction of the expanded basis, the traditional generalized Wick's theorem can be applied, However, all quantities referring to basis 2 have to be reexpressed \cite{Rob94,(Val00a)} in terms of quantities defined in basis 1, leading to an extended Wick's theorem that differs from the traditional one by the presence of the non-unitary overlap matrix between the two basis.
+Further details can be found in \citeasnoun{Rob94,(Val00a),(Mar19b),(Mar20)}.